emfmesquita/beyondhelp/README.md

 - Enables click to roll on most of the tables of the compendium and description pages.

 ### Add Tooltips Plugin
-- Extra button on all editors of the site that enables add all kinds of tooltips.
-Also a beta feature that enable to add tooltips for homebrew magic items, monsters and spells.
+- Extra button on all editors of the site that enables to add all kinds of tooltips (including beta of homebrew magic items, monsters and spells).

 ### Character Page Favicon
 - Changes the favicon of character page and character builder page to the character avatar.